Course Catalog

 Learning Outcomes

-• Produce statistical summaries of continuous and categorical data.
+- Produce statistical summaries of continuous and categorical data.

-• Perform basic statistical and hypothesis tests.
+- Perform basic statistical and hypothesis tests.

-• Create reproducible reports with R Markdown.
+- Create reproducible reports in R Markdown.